Molecular, Genetic and Lifecourse Epidemiology (Wellcome Trust)Find a programme

 Years two to four

 Your main PhD project is carried out during this three-year period.
-You may attend additional short courses during this time.
+You may attend additional short courses during this time, and we will encourage you to present your work at international conferences.
 Your final PhD thesis will be submitted at the end of year four.

 You will have a good honours (minimum requirement is a 2:1) or master's degree in a relevant discipline.
 As this is a multi-disciplinary programme degrees may be in a range of science subjects, but the applicant should be able to demonstrate in their research statement how they will apply this to molecular, genetic or lifecourse epidemiology.